essayyzed/the-iron-protocol/01_GENESIS/semester_1.md

 ## 🎯 Success Metric

-**You know you're ready for Semester 2 when:**
+- You can write a small program (100–200 lines) without getting lost
-- You can solve FizzBuzz without Googling
+- You can debug using prints and reasoning (not guessing)
-- You can navigate your entire file system via terminal
+- You have a repo with **2 shipped projects** + READMEs + test cases
-- You've shipped at least 2 projects (even if small)
+- You can explain basic memory concepts (stack vs heap) at a high level
-- You're comfortable being uncomfortable
+- You can work in the terminal comfortably for an entire session
 ---

 **Next:** [Semester 2 – Web Development Confidence Builder](./semester_2.md)